floybix/floybix.github.io/_posts/2014-11-13-local-inhibition.md

 ---
 {% include JB/setup %}

+_In which I propose and demonstrate a new local inhibition algorithm for HTM that seems more natural than existing methods.
+I attempt to model the waves of inhibition around firing neurons.
+A target level of sparsity is maintained by an adaptive control on the stimulus threshold parameter.
+One could imagine other formulations and I look forward to hearing other ideas._

 A crucial step in HTM is the selection of neural columns to become active, given their feed-forward inputs.
 Essentially, only those with most excitation will be activated, forming a sparse representation.